 Mid-Luteal Phase

-The mid-Luteal Phase begins after ovulation, when the corpus luteum (the sac that contained the egg) starts secreting estrogen and progesterone, preparing the uterine wall for possible implantation.
-Mid-luteal phase is believed to be around 10 days, with slight variations between women, but it is not nearly as variable as the follicular phase.
+The mid-luteal phase begins after ovulation, when the corpus luteum (the sac that contained the egg) starts secreting estrogen and progesterone, preparing the uterine wall for possible implantation.
+The mid-luteal phase is believed to be around 10 days, with slight variations between women, but it is not nearly as variable as the follicular phase.
 After ovulation, core body temperature, energy expenditure and resting heart rate increase while blood plasma volume is reduced, all affecting women’s ability to train.

 Progesterone dominates during this phase, and it is a catabolic hormone that can impact the recovery rate and reduce performance at higher intensities.
 Therefore, lower intensity but longer duration aerobic-type workouts are recommended during this phase.